tenngs/thors-rentals/README.md

 1) I have included the required mingw.thread.h file in the repo.
 However, if you would like to get it yourself, please clone this repo: https://github.com/meganz/mingw-std-threads.git
 ### Sqlite3
 1) Download precompiled binaries for Windows (32 or 64 bit) from https://www.sqlite.org/download.html
 2) Place binaries into a directory.
-For example C:\sqlite3
+For example: C:\sqlite3
 3) Add the directory where binaries were placed in step 2) to PATH (please search how to do this if not familiar)
 4) Download "sqlite amalgation" C source code from  https://www.sqlite.org/download.html
 5) Place sqlite3.c and sqlite3.h from "sqlite amalgation" download into a C++ project directory